wiboticalex/pycyphal/docs/pages/demo.rst

 -----------

 The demo relies on the custom data types presented above.
-In order to run the demo, please copy-paste its source code into a file on your computer and update the DSDL paths to match your environment.
+To run it, copy-paste its source code into a file on your computer and update the DSDL paths to match your environment.

 .. literalinclude:: /../demo/demo_app.py
    :linenos: